Skip to main content

 Chapter Seven Bankruptcy (10 years)

-A chapter seven bankruptcy is often referred to as a straightforward bankruptcy.
-Unlike the other types, which offer a chance to restructure your debt and create a workable payment plan, a Chapter Seven is an attempt to escape your debt entirely by claiming insolvency.
+A Chapter 7 bankruptcy is often referred to as a straightforward bankruptcy.
+Unlike the other types, which offer a chance to restructure your debt and create a workable payment plan, a Chapter 7 is an attempt to escape your debt entirely by claiming insolvency.
 Since there is no repayment plan involved, the credit agencies obviously view Chapter Seven even less favorably than Chapter 13.

 Open Accounts In Good Standing (Indefinitely)